../../_images/Scorep_logo.png

 Instrumentation

-To instrument your code, you need to compile the code using the Score-P instrumentation command (scorep), which is added as a prefix to your compile statement.
+To instrument your code, you need to re-compile the code using the Score-P instrumentation command (scorep) added as a prefix to your compile statement.
 In most cases the Score-P instrumentor is able to automatically detect the programming paradigm from the set of compile and link options given to the compiler.
-Some cases will, however, require some additional link options within the compile statement e.g. CUDA instrumentation.
+Some cases may, however, require some additional link options within the compile statement e.g. ROCm HIP or CUDA instrumentation.

 Note

-You will need to unload the darshan-runtime module.
+You will need to unload the darshan-runtime module if it is loaded.
 In some instances you may need to unload the xalt and xl modules.

 $ module unload darshan-runtime